lucasvtiradentes/twitch-notifier/README.md

 </details>

 <details>
-  <summary>6 - setup the gcal-sync to run automatically every x minutes</summary>
+  <summary>6 - setup the twitch-notifier to run automatically every x minutes</summary>
   <div>
     <br>
     <p>Just follow what the bellow image shows, which is to select the <code>setup</code> function and run it.<br>